 Work details were set up for POWs who were machinists, electricians, mechanics.
 Those who did not have these skills were assigned to working at a foundry or mining.
 The POWs worked in a copper mine owned by Mitsubishi.
 Each day, the POWs were marched up the side of a mountain to the top and then down into the mine.
 To their amazement, their guards always seemed to be waiting for them.
 It turned out there was a tunnel into the mine which the guards used so they did not have to climb the mountain.

 Mitsubishi expected the Japanese Army to supply a certain number of POWs to work in the mine each day so men too sick to work were sent to work.
-The sick had to be carried between two healthier POWs to the mine.
+To meet the quota, the sick had to be carried between two healthier POWs to the mine.
 Since the Japanese found that the sick were too ill to work, the company came up with work for them to do in the camp like making nails or rope.
 If a POW still could not work, his rations were cut in half.

 In the camp, the Japanese withheld the Red Cross packages from the POWs and took the canned meats, canned fruit, canned milk, and cheese for themselves.
 Blankets and clothing intended for the POWs were used by the guards.
 If a POW violated a rule, the grain ration, for all the POWs, was reduced by 20 percent.
 At one point, 49 POWs were lined up – because one POW had broken a rule – and beaten with leather belts.